-Some simulations take as input only fixed, nonrandom values, typically representing parameters that describe the model and the particular variant of it you're evaluating.
+Some simulations take as input only fixed nonrandom values, typically representing parameters that describe the model and the particular variant of it you're evaluating.
 If the system you're simulating is really like this, then you can get by with such a deterministic simulation model.
-The nicest thing about this is, since there's no randomness in the input, there's no randomness in the output either-if you repeat the simulation you'll get the same thing over again.
-Thus, your answers are exact, at least up to roundoff.
-Figure 1 illustrates the idea in a manufacturing example, where the inputs are the machine cycle times, the interarrival times between successively arriving batches of parts, and the sizes of the these batches; the outputs are the hourly production and the machine utilization.
-The big dots for the inputs represent their (deterministic) values, and the big dots for the outputs represent the (deterministic) output performance measures obtained by transforming the input via the simulation's logic into the output.
-To abuse the computer-science anti-maxim of GIGO (Garbage In, Garbage Out), this situation might be called DIDO (Deterministic In, Deterministic Out).
+The nicest thing about this is, since there's no randomness in the input there's no randomness in the output eitherif you repeat the simulation you'll get the same thing over again.
+Thus, your answers are exact, at least up to roundoff Consider a manufacturing example, where the inputs are the machine cycle times, the interarrival times between successively arriving batches of parts and the sizes of the these batches; the outputs are the hourly production and the machine utilization.
+The inputs are thus (deterministic) values, and the output are the (deterministic) performance measures obtained by transforming the input via the simulation's logic into the output To abuse the computerscience anti-maxim of GIGO (Garbage In, Garbage

+Out), this situation might be called DIDO (Deterministic In, Deterministic Out).
 You might still have to make a lot of different runs, but for the purpose of evaluating a lot of different input-parameter combinations rather than to deal with uncertainty in the output.